 - Place the large loop over your neck, like an infinity scarf.

-- Slip one arm through one loop and then slip the other loop through the other arm.
+- Slip one arm through one loop and then slip the other arm through the other loop.
 This will create an X in the front and back.
 The small loop that links the larger loops together should be higher on your back.

-- Take the baby in your arms with their head near your shoulder, then slip the baby’s leg through the one of the loops and pull the fabric up the babies back a bit.
+- Take the baby in your arms with their head near your shoulder, then slip the baby’s leg through one of the loops and pull the fabric up the baby’s back a bit.

 - Take the other loop and place baby’s other leg in it.
 The baby’s legs should be in a well-supported, ergonomic M-shape.
 He is plenty supported right now, but we are going to add an extra layer of support.

 - Grab the long sash and find the middle.

 - Place the sash over the center of the baby, and then tie it tightly.
 You can tie it in the back or bring it to the front and tie it.

 The Baby K’tan is not one-size-fits-all, like the Moby, Solly, or Boba.
 This is because it is already pre-wrapped for you, except for the front panel.